 In 2005, over ten years ago, the Sower’s Seed Lecture was established by Kelly Snider Dunn ’64 and her family to showcase the work of Trinity Washington University alumni who have contributed to the greater good of the world.

 These speakers in their own unique ways have confronted issues of injustice and drawn on the values of the Sisters of Notre Dame de Namur to guide and inspire them to plant these seeds of social change.
 All have shared their stories with students sitting in the classrooms where they themselves once sat.
 The seeds are sown one more time.

 In the year of Pope Francis’ historical visit to the United States, we celebrated the 10th Anniversary of the Sower’s Seed program.
-Sr. Kathryn Webster, SNDdeN, ’74, spoke recently at the Sower’s Seed lecture in the Social Hall on October 22, 2015.
+Sr. Kathryn Webster, SNDdeN, ’74, spoke at the Sower’s Seed lecture in the Social Hall on October 22, 2015.

 The first Sower’s Seed speaker, Marie Dennis ’64, shared her story in 2005.
 She talked about her work with the Maryknoll organization, and her years of advocacy for impoverished people.
 Hear her words to Trinity Washington University students:

 - Open your heart; say yes; take some risks; cross borders; keep growing;